Brooklyn Immersionists: Biological systems metaphor

 As early as January 1990, Ladislav Czernek posted his own public invitation to "inject vitality" into the struggling neighborhood and "to create a meeting place in which an atmosphere of sharing and collaboration is nurtured".
 Open meetings at Czernek's experimental arts center, Epoché included many members of the fledgling Immersionist community: The Lizard's Tail, Minor Injury, Nerve Circle, Waterfront Week, Word of Mouth and Verge.
 These meetings led to the launching of the seminal Immersionist event, The Sex Salon.
 Opening on Valentine's Day 1990, the three-day festival presented works by nearly a hundred artists from a range of disciplines.
 Celebrating a fluid vision of sexuality, the event attracted hundreds of viewers.
 As music historian, Cisco Bradley points out, the evocative event was generated through discussion and consensus and "...set the tone for future events, queered the social expectations, and sparked much of the community which followed."

-The Sex Salon's playful title underscored the emerging community's desire to engage a public outside academic and specialized art circles.
+The Sex Salon's playful title underscored the emerging community's desire to engage a public outside academic art circles.
 Bradley quotes Ebon Fisher who states that the title was “an early indication of the Immersionist’s interest in corporeal connection.”
 Finding sensuous satisfaction in connecting with their own living world, many Immersionists questioned the late 20th century academic fixation on irony, subversion and deconstruction.
 Although such a postmodern orientation had emerged after WWII out of a useful critique of industrial society, by the 1980s it had become mired in a perpetual state of critical distance.
 Punk music and edgy fashion that had emerged out of the postmodern milieu had become a commercial style.
 Making a radical departure from such a Warholian ethos, Williamsburg's creative community near the waterfront began to explore a more visceral and compassionate culture of connection, environmental healing and unique forms of subjective ecology.
+Brainard Carey said in 2016:

-The website for Brainard Carey's radio program on the arts at Yale University, WYBC (AM) states in 2016:"These young artists, musicians and urbanists made immersion in their immediate world more critical than participation in a remote, and often disappointing 'art world' across the river.
+"These young artists, musicians and urbanists made immersion in their immediate world more critical than participation in a remote, and often disappointing 'art world' across the river.
 Culture, art, entertainment and biological survival fused together into a highly spirited local ecosystem...
 [The artists were] immersing themselves in a 24-hour matrix of parties, printed matter, urban agriculture, music and gender fluid performances."